Finding Charlotte Family Lawyers

 - Excessive use of alcohol or drugs

 An absolute divorce completely nullifies the marriage and it no longer exists.
-The involved spouses go from a status of married to one of being single.
+The involved spouses go from the status of married to one of being single.

 To obtain an absolute divorce, the parties must live apart for at least a calendar year plus one day with the intent of ending the marriage and never living together again.
 At least one of the spouses must have resided in the state for at least six months.
 No one is required to be at fault.